Experts warn community of possible "tridemic" of flu, COVID and RSV

 FAIRMONT — A possible surge in three illnesses could lead to a “tridemic” this fall.

-The "tridemic," refers to a fast rise in patients battling the flu, COVID-19 and respiratory syncytial virus, or RSV.
+The “tridemic,” refers to a fast rise in patients battling the flu, COVID-19 and respiratory syncytial virus, or RSV in the same timeframe.
 The United States is already experiencing increases in the three illnesses, according to Dr. Michael Stevens, system healthcare epidemiologist for WVU Health System.

 “This is more of a population issue.
 And you have to remember, it’s a real challenge, if you have a lot of people sick all at once, like we saw in the early days of COVID.
 That’s a problem for the health system.
 So you don’t want to see a lot of people sick all at once,” Stevens said.